ottenbel/Manic/readme.md

 1. Create and configure `.env`.
 	* `.env.example` is given as an example.
 Feel free to copy and edit.
-2. Modify `database/seeds/UserSeeder.php` to use desired email address.
+2. Modify `database/seeds/UserSeeder.php` to use desired email address and password.
 3. With composer:

 	```shell